 Plotting just one novel is challenging, never mind plotting a multi-book arc.
 Having structure and a plan helps.
 Here’s how to plot a series in 8, structured steps:

-Step 2: Brainstorm key plot points for each book in your series
+- Brainstorm key plot points for each book

-Step 4: Decide on the setting scope of your series: time and place
+- Decide on the broad setting of your series

-Step 8: Choose a starting point and strenghten arcs between books later
+- Start and strengthen arcs between books later

 Let’s explore each of these steps deeper:

 Every great series grew from the kernel of an idea.

 J.K.
 Rowling, for example, famously said that the idea for her wildly successful Harry Potter series formed while stuck on a delayed train between Manchester and King’s Cross, London in 1990.
 She plotted the 7 books of the series over the next 5 years.

 You might summarize Rowling’s central idea thus: